JonMurphy/RPZ_add-on/README.md

 [rpz-config](RPZ%20wiki.md) - Create, remove or make an external RPZ file

 [rpz-metrics](RPZ%20wiki.md) - Locates RPZ names from the message logs and sort by hits.
-Selecting all logs (1 year) may take ~60 seconds to complete.

 [rpz-sleep](RPZ%20wiki.md) - Disable the RPZ for a NUMBER of seconds (default 5 minutes).